Accessibility statement

 Posted on 9 October 2023

-News of the recent conflict is very upsetting, particularly for our colleagues and students with connections to the area.
+News of the ongoing conflict is very upsetting, particularly for our colleagues and students with connections to the area.
 We are reaching out to staff and our International Student Support team is contacting impacted students directly to offer welfare and other types of support.
 We are working to ensure all members of the University community are supported as much as possible, and we will respond as appropriate as the situation develops.

 We have created further information to support our community in response to the ongoing situation in Israel/Gaza.
 Please refer to this document for advice or understanding on how we are bringing our experts to the fore in discussions on the issues, freedom of speech/expression, organising events and managing discussions in the classroom/workplace.